European-Unified-ID/EUID-docs/docs/guides/integration-mobile-client-side.md

 </TabItem>
 </Tabs>

-A response status of `OPT_OUT` for Android, or `optOut` for iOS, indicates that the DII has been opted out of EUID and no identity/token should be generated for it.
-You might want to avoid making repeated `generateIdentity` calls: if the DII has a status of opted out, the EUID token is not generated.
+A response status of `OPT_OUT` for Android, or `optOut` for iOS, indicates that the personal data has been opted out of EUID and no identity/token should be generated for it.
+You might want to avoid making repeated `generateIdentity` calls: if the personal data has a status of opted out, the EUID token is not generated.

-The best way to determine if DII is required by the EUID mobile SDKs is to always call the `getAdvertisingToken()` method when the app starts up or resumes:
+The best way to determine if personal data is required by the EUID mobile SDKs is to always call the `getAdvertisingToken()` method when the app starts up or resumes:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>